swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 credential store if supported, and the user-level configuration file (`registries.json`).

-To avoid accidental removal of sensitive data, `.netrc` file needs to be updated manually by the user.
+To avoid accidental removal of sensitive data, netrc file needs to be updated manually by the user.

 ```manpage